Silicone Hydrogel Contact Lenses

 A new lens material can feel different on the eye.
 A fitting helps confirm whether the silicone hydrogel lens sits properly, moves correctly, and gives steady vision.

-Are Silicone Hydrogel Contacts Good For Dry Eyes?
+Are Silicone Hydrogel Contacts Good for Dry Eyes?

 Silicone hydrogel contacts can be helpful for some wearers, but they're not an automatic fix for dry eyes.
 The material allows strong oxygen flow, yet dryness can still come from tear film issues, screen time, allergies, air conditioning, medications, or lens fit.

-How Do Daily And Reusable Silicone Hydrogel Contacts Differ?
+How Do Daily and Reusable Silicone Hydrogel Contacts Differ?

 Daily and reusable silicone hydrogel contacts can both use breathable materials, but the routine is different.
 The right choice depends on your prescription, comfort needs, and how much lens care you want to do.